 Arbor Day

-In 1992, CPNRD began providing seedlings to area schools to celebrate Arbor Day.
-The NRD orders up to 1,000 seedlings from Halsey to deliver to area schools for Arbor Day.
-Presentations are provided when requested.
+In 1992, the NRD began providing tree seedlings to area schools to celebrate Arbor Day.
+The NRD orders up to 1,500 seedlings from Halsey to deliver to area schools.
+Presentations are provided upon requested.

 Outdoor Classroom Program